 A multiplication chart can be daunting for any student.
-For years, multiplication chart mastery has been taught through rote memorization.
-Many children can eventually master their times tables through this method of memorization, but it can literally take months of repetitive flashcard drills before satisfactory results are achieved.
-However, incorporating a mnemonic memory tool can be a fun and engaging way for children to quickly and effectively achieve mastery of the multiplication chart.
+Many children can eventually master their times tables through the traditional rote memorization method, but it can literally take months of repetitive flashcard drills before satisfactory results are achieved.
+However, incorporating a mnemonic memory tool can be a fun and engaging way for students to quickly and effectively achieve mastery of the multiplication chart.

 Old Multiplication Chart vs. The New Multiplication Chart

 The Old Way to Learn the Multiplication Chart

 Traditionally, the multiplication chart has been presented as all facts being created as equal.
 This can prove to be problematic for many children.
 They may breeze through the lower math facts as those can easily be computed by reverting to addition if they get stuck on the answer.
 However, many children come to a stand still once they get to the upper multiplication facts.
 Traditionally, this is where rote memorization methods are incorporated with the goal of quick recall of the upper times tables.
 While rote, learning methods are successful for some children, there are many students that cannot easily achieve memorization of the upper times tables through a learning modality based upon repetition.

 The New Way to Learn the Multiplication Chart